SteveDunn/Vogen/README.md

 * Dapper
 * EFCore

 They are controlled by the `Conversions` enum.
-The following is has serializers for NSJ and STJ:
+The following has serializers for NSJ and STJ:

 ```csharp
 [ValueObject(conversions: Conversions.NewtonsoftJson | Conversions.SystemTextJson, underlyingType: typeof(float))]